Javran/Thinking-dumps/pcph-learn/src/Ch03/NOTES.md

 * **Extra costs about chunks** Creating chunks takes time and combining results also do, keep in mind that the process of combining results of chunks might be sequential.

+### `+RTS -s` outputs regarding sparks

+* `converted`: number of sparks successfully converted into runtime computation
+* `overflowed`: number of sparks dropped due to too many sparks, if this happens, try to create less sparks
+* `GC'd`: number of sparks garbage collected, the spark is never being run because nothing is requiring it.